kaseyzapatka/orals/README.md

 There are lots of different ways to approach your orals exams; another approach might be more suited to your learning style.
 I know a few other in my department posed a few overarching questions for each section and then used the readings to answer them.
 In retrospect, this might have been a better approach for me, but I had already set my lists when I realized this.

-Happy to talk more about this, just email me.
+Happy to talk more about this, just email me: kzapatka@gradcenter.cuny.edu.

 [Dropbox link to literature sub-folders](https://www.dropbox.com/sh/oeklly3fgygzplf/AAAYBX6eZSDhzStECgaQp368a?dl=0).